 Wondering which countries are the most popular travel destinations?
-Each year, the World Tourism Organization (UNWTO) compiles a list of the most visited countries according to the number of international tourist arrivals for every country.
-In the last three years, European destinations like France, Spain and Italy have been leading the list, but China surpassed Spain and Italy this time, coming in at third place after France and the United States.
-It’s quite surprising to find Malaysia coming in as another Asian contender, while Thailand is nowhere to be found in the top 10.
-A pity none of the African and Middle Eastern countries have made it to the list.
-Here’s a look at the top 10 list compiled in 2010 (2011 is yet to be published).
+Periodically, the World Tourism Organization (UNWTO) compiles a list of the most visited countries according to the number of international tourist arrivals for every country.
+In recent years, European destinations like France, Spain and Italy have been leading the list, but China surpassed Italy a few years ago, coming in at fourth place after France, the United States, and Spain.
+Since 2010, Russia and Thailand have entered the top ten list, while Malaysia and Mexico have slipped below the top ten rankings.
+It’s a pity none of the African and Middle Eastern countries have made it to the list!
+Here’s a look at the top 10 list as compiled in 2013.

 With numerous world-known monuments and museums, it’s really no surprise that France has topped the charts over and over again.
 Whether you’re traveling to visit the famous Musée du Louvre or Eiffel Tower in Paris, or going wine-tasting in Bordeaux and castle-hopping in the Loire Valley, France has plenty to offer for the curious traveler.
 As a European country, France is also relatively compact – it’s easy to travel from one region to the next on budget car rentals and go from city sight-seeing to relaxing on the beach within a short time frame.